Input

 ESMfold is a fast, single-sequence protein structure predictor from Meta AI.
 Predicts 3D protein structures directly from amino acid sequences without requiring multiple sequence alignments (MSA), making it significantly faster than AlphaFold while automatically scaling GPU resources for larger proteins.

-Protenix is an open-source PyTorch reproduction of AlphaFold 3, developed by ByteDance Research and released under the Apache 2.0 license.
-It predicts 3D structures of biomolecular complexes containing proteins, DNA, RNA, small molecule ligands, and metal ions from sequence or structural inputs, all in a single run.
+Protenix v2 is ByteDance Research's enhanced open-source biomolecular structure prediction model, released under the Apache 2.0 license as part of the Protenix project.
+It predicts 3D structures of complexes containing proteins, DNA, RNA, small molecule ligands, and metal ions from sequence or structural inputs, all in a single run.

 AlphaFold 3 itself has restricted access and prohibits commercial use.
-Protenix reproduces the same architecture with comparable benchmark performance and no access restrictions, making it the practical option for open-ended research and applications where AlphaFold 3's terms would be limiting.
+Protenix follows the same general all-atom structure-prediction direction with open-source code and Apache-licensed model parameters, making it a practical option for open-ended research and applications where AlphaFold 3's terms would be limiting.
+ProteinIQ now runs Protenix v2 by default while keeping v1, mini, and tiny checkpoints available for comparison or faster exploratory runs.

 Each molecule is added as a separate entity.
 Up to 10 entries of each type are supported.